Caripson/ProML/docs/index.md

-# PromptLang Language Specification
+# ProML (Prompt Markup Language)

-Welcome to the official documentation for the PromptLang Language Specification.
-This wiki provides a comprehensive guide to the principles and features of PromptLang, a language designed for creating powerful, reliable, and maintainable prompts.
+Welcome to the official documentation for the ProML (Prompt Markup Language).
+This wiki provides a comprehensive guide to the principles and features of ProML, a language designed for creating powerful, reliable, and maintainable prompts.

 ## 🏛️ Core Principles